-On the Utility model, the connectors are the two 3-prong ones secured to the front bumper supports (one on each side) with cable ties.
+On the 250 Utility, the connectors are the two 3-prong ones secured to the front bumper supports (one on each side) with cable ties.

-On the DVX model, the connectors are the two 3-prong ones under the front fender.
+On the DVX 300, the connectors are the two 3-prong ones under the front fender.